Keyformer: KV Cache Reduction through Key Tokens Selection for Efficient Generative Inference: Related Work

 \section{Related Work}

 \paragraph{Attention Speedup:} Prior work focus on improving inference speed for transformer~\cite{attention} based models.
 PoWER-BERT~\cite{goyal2020power} utilizes word-vector elimination by exploiting redundancy for encoder-based models.
 Linformer~\cite{linformer} tries to reduce the attention mechanism from quadratic to linear.
 Reformer~\cite{reformer} reduces attention complexity by locality-sensitive hash (LSH).
 Linear transformers~\cite{katharopoulos2020transformers} store accumulated states rather than preserving every representation.
+FLAT~\cite{kao2023flat} suggests optimized dataflow, while other research~\cite{wang2022overlap} overlaps communication with dependent computation to enhance attention execution.
 In contrast, \keyformer aims to reduce \kv, speeds up attention by reducing the tokens.

 \paragraph{Sparse Attention:} One line of work sparsifies the attention mechanism to reduce the computational and memory capacity of the attention block.
 BigBird~\cite{bigbird} combines random, windowed, and global attention to maintain the accuracy for transformers while sparsifying the attention block.
 LongFormer~\cite{longformer} also utilizes windowed attention with task-based local attention to achieve sparse attention.
 Spatten~\cite{spatten} introduces sparsity at both the head and token levels.
 However, it needs a dedicated architecture to exploit sparsity.
 Furthermore, these works do not address inference optimizations.